In the context of metes and bounds, what do 'metes' refer to?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-In the context of metes and bounds, 'metes' specifically refers to the distances and directions that define the boundaries of a parcel of land.
-This system is used in property descriptions to provide precise measurements and angles that outline the perimeter of a property.
-Metes are typically expressed in terms of linear measurements (such as feet or meters) and directional bearings (like north, south, east, or west), allowing for a clear and accurate representation of the land's boundaries.
+In the context of metes and bounds, 'metes' specifically refers to the distances and directions that define the perimeter of a parcel of land.
+This terminology is foundational in land surveying, where 'metes' provides precise measurements—often expressed in feet, meters, or another unit—along with directional indicators such as north, south, east, or west.
+These elements work together to outline the shape and size of a property, allowing for accurate identification and delineation of land boundaries.

 Subscribe